adamboulaaz92-jpg/Light-Scan/README.md

     [+] LSSE run successfully

 ## FDD Scan
-Fdd scan is a new scaning methode developped by Light-Scan to detect firewall presense by sending a TCP packet with the URGENT flag and the expected response is
+FDD scan is a new scanning method developed by Light-Scan to detect firewall presence by sending a TCP packet with the URGENT flag.

+###The expected response is
 #### RST or RST-ACK --> Undefended Port
 #### No Response --> Defended Port
 #### ICMP type 3 code 1,2,3,9,10,13 --> Defended Port